umcu/clinlp/docs/source/getting_started.md

 As you can see, the `doc.spans['ents']` property now contains seven `Span` objects, each with the matched text, along with the concept label.

 Now, as a final step, let's add the `clinlp_context_algorithm` component to the pipeline, which implements the Context Algorithm.
-It can detect qualifiers, such as `Presence`, `Temporality` and `Expierencer`, based on triggers like `geen`, `uitgesloten` for matched entities.
+For each matched entity, it can detect qualifiers, such as `Presence`, `Temporality` and `Experiencer`, based on triggers like 'geen', 'uitgesloten', etc.

 ```python
 nlp.add_pipe("clinlp_context_algorithm", config={"phrase_matcher_attr": "NORM"})